2017-2018 Catalog > Undergraduate Studies

 Awarded to students who are not eligible for federal work-study.
 Funded and administered by Hood College.
 Limited number of positions are available.

 A need-based student loan program offered to undergraduate and graduate students.
 The interest rate is fixed.
 No interest accrues and generally no payments are due while a student is enrolled on at least a half-time basis.
-Repayment generally begins six months after leaving Hood College.
+Repayment generally begins six months after the student’s enrollment status drops below half-time.

 A non-need-based student loan program offered to undergraduate students.
 The interest rate is fixed.
 The six-month deferment applies only to repayment on the principal.
 Interest accrues when the loan is disbursed.
 Students are mailed quarterly interest statements at which time they may elect to pay the interest.